soumya-ranjan-sahoo/starter-academic/content/home/experience.md

   location = "Saarbrücken, DE"
   date_start = "2018-04-01"
   date_end = "2019-03-01"
-  description = """ Supervised by Prof. Dietrich Klakow.
-Worked as a part of the project on Mutual Intelligibility and Surprisal in Slavic Intercomprehension.
-Responsibilities.
+  description = """ Worked as a part of the project on Mutual Intelligibility and Surprisal in Slavic Intercomprehension.
    * Data collection and cleaning through web crawling and multi-sentence alignment for multilingual NLP experiments.
    * Worked on developing the web-based application of the linguistic experiment to assist in user studies.
+   * Supervisor: Prof. Dietrich Klakow
   """

 [[experience]]